 Domotz logo

-Domotz uses per-managed-device, usage-based with free tier pricing, runs on cloud, supports Windows, Linux, and 14-day unlimited trial, no setup fees.
+Domotz uses per managed device per month ($1.50/device); sold in 10-device bundles pricing, runs on cloud, supports Windows, Linux, and 14-day free trial with full Pro access; no setup fees.

 Written by RajatFact-checked by Chandrasmita